mattbooker/AStarSolver/README.md

 ```

 ## Usage
-The -i flag allows you to specify which input image you would like to use.
+The `-i` flag allows you to specify which input image you would like to use.

-The -s flag denotes which pixel in the image to use as the start location
+The `-s` flag denotes which pixel in the image to use as the start location.

-The -g flag denotes which pixel in the image to use as the goal location
+The `-g` flag denotes which pixel in the image to use as the goal location.
 ```
 ./AStarSolver -i <path to input map> -s x,y -g x,y
 ```